 Outfielder Earl Smith was signed as an amateur free agent before the 1949 season by the Pittsburgh Pirates and spent his first season in pro ball with the Keokuk Pirates of the Central Association, hitting .324 with 4 homers in 69 games.
 Earl would be with the Modesto Reds in 1950 where he led the California League with 167 base hits, hit .324 with 19 homers, helped his team win the league playoff title and played in the outfield on the All-Star team.

 After three average seasons (1951-53) Earl had a break-out year in 1954 with the Phoenix Stars helping his team win the Arizona-Texas League pennant with a .387 batting average along with 32 home runs and a league leading 195 RBIs.
-It doesn't have to be said that this showing would give Earl a shot at big league pitchers that I imagine he wished he never had.
-Smith appeared in five games, hit .063, or 1 for 16, whichever sounds better and spent the rest of 1955 getting well with the Phoenix Stars, Lincoln Chiefs and the New Orleans Pelicans where he appeared in a combined 100 outings, hitting .262 with five homers.
+His showing earned him a promotion to the big leagues in 1955.
+Smith appeared in five games, hit .063, or 1 for 16 and spent the rest of the year with the Phoenix Stars, Lincoln Chiefs and the New Orleans Pelicans where he appeared in a combined 100 outings, hitting .262 with five homers.

 The 28 year old Smith would try one more season and in 1956 he would appear again with three different teams, the Fresno Cardinals, Savannah Redlegs and the Lincoln Chiefs, appearing in 102 games, hitting .294 with 10 homers in another combined effort and decided to call it a career after eight seasons in pro baseball.
 Earl had great minor league stats, appearing in 830 games, hitting at a .299 clip and busting 93 homers.
-He should have never gone to Pittsburgh.
 Earl, a graduate of Fresno State University, was a grocery store owner and until retirement operated an almond farm in Fresno, CA.